 2.2 DRIVE Science Centers Diversify, Realize, Integrate, Venture, Educate (DRIVE) Science Centers are part of an integrated multi-agency initiative, put forward as a high priority recommendation of the 2013 Solar and Space Physics Decadal Survey.
-DSCs, which fall under the "Venture" aspect of the DRIVE initiative, address grand challenge goals that are both ambitious and focused enough to be achievable within the lifetime of the center in other words, problems poised and ready for major advances.
+DSCs, which fall under the "Venture" aspect of the DRIVE initiative, address grand challenge goals that are both ambitious and focused enough to be achievable within the lifetime of the center - in other words, problems poised and ready for major advances.
 This program is intended to support science that cannot be effectively done by individual investigators or small teams, but requires the synergistic, coordinated efforts of a research center.
 In order to maximize the potential for these science centers to deliver on innovative and breakthrough science, they are expected to include aspects in their design that support collaboration and deep knowledge integration across the full range of expertise (scientific, computational, educational) within them, as recommended in a recent report B.13-2 by the National Academy of Sciences, Enhancing the Effectiveness of Team Science.
-NASA HPD has funded 9 SCs in Phase 1 is preparing for Phase 2 selections (up to 2 SCs) in early 2022.
-Ongoing Phase II proposals were submitted in October 2021.
-The evaluation and selection process is underway as of February 2022.
-Each Phase I DSC developed strategic plans for Phase II, aimed at innovation, diversity, and integrative science and engaged the science community through online seminar series and workshops.
-In addition to impacts in breakthrough science, Phase I Science Centers engaged in initiatives to increase diversity and inclusion and developing plans for future pilots, all of which will help to develop the future STEM workforce.
-Investme nts in DSCs are seeding the heliophysi cs community with team science expertise critical to a range of other HPD science research programs.
+Ongoing Phase II work for the three selected DRIVE Science Center was kicked off in FY2023: CGS (Center for Geospace Storms) PI: Viacheslav Merkin, Johns Hopkins University COFFIES (Consequences Of Fields and Flows in the Interior and Exterior of the Sun) PI: J. Hoeksema, Stanford University SHIELD (Solar wind with Hydrogen Ion exchange and Large scale Dynamics) PI: Merav Opher, Boston University Investmen ts in DRIVE Science Centers are seeding the heliophysi cs community with team science expertise critical to a range of other HPD science research programs.
 2.4 HPD Technology Program The future success of Heliophysics depends on the ability to produce novel and transformative technologies, capabilities, and mission concepts.
 The Heliophysics Technology Program will strategically invest in the development of instrument and technologies and methodically mature and demonstrate them to enable infusion into future missions.
 NASA's goal is to enable previously infeasible science investigations; improve existing measurement capabilities; reduce the cost, risk, and/or development times for Heliophysics science instruments and advanced space missions of the future; and yield applications to the broader economy (e.g., space weather).
-Ongoing The Heliophysics Technology Program was successfully proposed as a new program in the FY 2022 budget and the budget was secured.
-The program includes elements transferred from other programs which were funded out of the R&A, including Heliophysics Technology and Instrument Development for Science (HTIDeS) and Heliophysics Flight Opportunities Studies (HFOS; currently funded out of Heliophysics Research), as well as the Solar Cruiser technology demonstration Mission of Opportunity (previously funded under the Solar Terrestrial Probe program) and the Magnetometers for Innovation and Capability (MAGIC) technology demonstration mission, a technology demonstration rideshare (previously funded under the Explorers program).
-In FY 2022 NASA centers were solicited to submit ideas for putting in place a Heliophysics Strategic Technology Office (HESTO), to support the Heliophysics Division in strategic management of its technology portfolio.
-It is expected that HESTO will be put in place in FY 2022 and grow with the proposed budget profile.
+Ongoing The new HEliophysics Strategic Technology Office (HESTO) was initiated in FY22.
+This office will support HPD in actively managing its technology portfolio to advance technologies with a goal to infuse in future Heliophysics missions to advance science.